tmspe859/actf4Writeup/_posts/2022-5-14-Habybeap.md

 * TOC
 {:toc}

-# VolgaCTF 2022, Habybeap | Thomas Spencer
+# VolgaCTF 2022, Habybeap | Squibb

 > This is a basic heap challenge.
 Flag is in /task/flag.txt.